mastraa/COMPFAT/README.rst

 File setting area:
-Users can set the extension of the file, open a file (at the moment only xlsx are available) Once file is opened users can choose the page and set the column in which loads are stored and even the presence of header
+Users can set the extension of the file, open a file (at the moment only xlsx are available) Once file is opened users can choose the page and set the column in which loads are stored and even the presence of header First column is 1
-Remember column A is number 0, B-1...
 At the moment users must use header also to avoid the reading of the firsts rows

 Counting method area:
 Users can choose counting method
+You can choose also if pack datas with similar value, input value are the dimension of the interval in which you pack datas.
+Radio button let you choose if the value of packed data to use in the analysis will be the median value of the group or the max value.
+Suggest to to use median if you know that the main groups are numerous.
+If you don’t know or you have little group you may use max value in emergency advance.

 View Data area:
 Users can create a story giving a name to it
-The lower limit is not available (see header istructions) Max limit is the number of the row that will be considered Many stories could be created and stored in the program (at the moment you can't delete them)
+The lower limit is not available (see header instructions) Max limit is the number of the row that will be considered Many stories could be created and stored in the program Below you can also delete stories

-Users can also save all stories created to a file file name and extension could be setted, page name will be the story name At the moment only xlsx file are available
+Users can also save all stories created to a file file name and extension could be set, page name will be the story name At the moment only xlsx file are available

-Below the widget to delete a story, select the story name set before and click DELETE
+You can plot datas, at the moment it will only show extreme values plot

 Material Data Page: